EasyRoutes API - Webhooks Guide

 DRIVER_DEACTIVATED Driver deactivated.
 Driver

-DRIVER_ARCHIVED Driver is archived. none
+DRIVER_ARCHIVED Driver is archived.
+Driver (archived)

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.